LABlidh/kn_mini_project/README.md

 5. Open the terminal in the unzipped folder.

-6. Install Python and pip (if not already installed):
+6. Install Python and pip (if not already installed)(we used Python 3.12.0 and pip 23.2.1 or Python 3.10 and pip 24.2):
-   - Python (>=3.10): Download and install from https://www.python.org/downloads/
+   - Python: Download and install from https://www.python.org/downloads/
-   - pip (>=23.2.1): Usually comes with Python.
+   - pip: Usually comes with Python.
 If not, follow instructions from https://pip.pypa.io/en/stable/installation/

 7. Create a virtual environment:
    ```bash